Ramonster1/JBeacon/README.md

 # JBeacon

 ## Overview
 JBeacon is a <b>Java network polling library</b> implemented using the Java NIO package.
-JBeacon supports blocking & non-blocking network polling at a consistent rate using the ScheduledExecutorService.
+It supports blocking & non-blocking network polling with Aeron messaging and scheduling support.
 Currently, only UDP polling is supported with further features coming soon.

+Network polling is an important tool in many applications such as live price feeds, status monitoring etc.

-The Java NIO package is a modern, feature-rich networking library that offers better performance than the traditional IO package.
+The Java NIO package is a modern networking library that offers better performance than the traditional IO package.
 However, it also has some increased complexity.
 The goal of JBeacon is take away some of the complexity of network polling whilst keeping the performance gains.
-However, some knowledge of NIO, especially ByteBuffers, will still be helpful.
+However, some knowledge of NIO, especially ByteBuffers & Selectors, will still be helpful.

 JBeacon now provides out-of-the-box features to integrate with the <b>Aeron</b> library for sending response data to an Aeron publication.
 The Aeron library provides low-latency & reliable UDP unicast, UDP multicast, and IPC message transport.